ibm-cloud-docs/assistant/dialog-methods.md

 ### String.toUpperCase()
 {: #dialog-methods-strings-toUpperCase}

-This method returns the original String converted to upper case letters.
+This method returns the original String converted to uppercase letters.

 For this input: